-- 6.1 A communication strategy will be developed for the Kangaroo Management Program, including both internal and external stakeholders.
-The communication strategy will include the newsletter that is currently provided to relevant kangaroo management stakeholders bi-annually. - A copy of the current information package for kangaroo field processors is issued with every new Kangaroo Field Processor permit throughout the life of this plan to make permit holders aware of relevant permit requirements and responsibilities.
+- 6.1 DEW staff will develop a communication strategy for the Kangaroo Management Program, including both internal and external stakeholders.
+The communication strategy will include the newsletter that is currently provided to stakeholders. - 6.2 DEW staff will issue an information package with every new Kangaroo Field Processor permit throughout the life of this plan to ensure permit holders are aware of permit requirements and responsibilities.